 There isn’t a dedicated pet tool included with this model, but you can get it with the H-Handy 700 Pets.
-If you have animals, we suggest you opt for the pet version instead, as the extra motorised tool is invaluable for cleaning embedded hair.
+If you have animals, we suggest you opt for the pet version instead, as we found the basic version of the 700 provides poor pet hair performance.

-That being said, the H-Handy 700 Express can still handle pet hair on various surfaces.
-It’s best with the upholstery tool, but it doesn’t quite cope with stubborn mess and fur.
-It tends to clog the tool, which then needs to be pulled out by hand.
-But for a non-pet model, we’re impressed with its performance.
+That being said, the H-Handy 700 Express can still handle loose pet hair.
+It’s best with the upholstery tool, but it doesn’t cope well with stubborn fluff and fur.

 Hoover H-Handy 700 Express Price and Value for Money